dannysu/hakyll-blog/pages/past-personal-projects.markdown

   [[details](/directx-game-engine/)]

 &nbsp;
-**OCVolume**
+**OC Volume**

-- A simple speech recognition engine written in Java back in high school.
+- A simple speech recognition engine written in Java.
 Project is about 4000 lines of code.
-After putting it up on SourceForge, I received many emails from people who used the software or have questions.
+After putting it up on SourceForge, researchers around the world have used it to aid their own efforts, and I received many emails from people who used the software or have questions.
   [[details on SourceForge](http://ocvolume.sf.net/)]

 &nbsp;